 Water Quality Grants

-The Shuswap Watershed Council would like to help you keep nutrients on the land, and out of surface waters.
+The Shuswap Watershed Council is supporting work to keep nutrients on the land and in the soil, and out of surface waters.
+Up to $15,000 funding will be available from the SWC in 2026.

 About the Water Quality Grant Program